maithgopalan/c2-dataviz-2025/content/assignments/index.markdown

 ---

-We will have three lab problem sets and one homework assignment.
-The two will be very similar with two primary differences: (a) The labs will include designated time in class, though potentially not enough to complete the entire lab, and (b) all labs will be scored on a ["best honest effort"](../syllabus/#labs) basis, while homework will be scored based on accuracy.
-Note - all labs and homework assignments may be completed independently or in small groups.
+We will have 10 weekly in-class labs and three lab problem sets.
+The two will be very similar with two primary differences: (a) The labs will include designated time in class, though potentially not enough to complete the entire lab, and (b) all labs will be scored on a ["best honest effort"](../syllabus/#labs) basis, while lab problem sets will be scored based on accuracy.
+Note - all labs (in-class as well as the lab problem sets) may be completed independently or in small groups.
 I encourage the latter, and suggest working with the group you will be working with for your final project.
 However, all assignments completed as a group must use a shared GitHub repository.
+Also, note that the weekly labs and slides will be uploaded to the class website the day before the weekly class (i.e., Tuesdays).
+You should make it a point to check and download those before coming to class.

 #### A note on deadlines
 I would like to, as much a possible, stick to the deadlines below so we can go over them together as a group *after* everyone has submitted their assignment.
 However, **if you need additional time for any reason** please just send me a note letting me know.
 You do not need to justify why.
 I would just ask that you not attend class during the time we are going over the assignment (but please attend the rest of the class if you are able).